The directed landscape is a black noise: Introduction

-Before proving the \cref{c:nokpz}, we note that joint limit points do exist because each coordinate is tight, which implies that the pair is tight.
-This theorem characterizes any joint limit point uniquely, and therefore it is a limit theorem for the pair $(H^\varepsilon,\xi)$.
-The local hypograph convergence for the sequence of initial data is a weaker assumption than uniform convergence on compacts if all profiles are continuous.
+Before proving the \cref{c:nokpz}, we note that the local hypograph convergence for the sequence of initial data is a weaker assumption than uniform convergence on compacts if all profiles are continuous.
+We also remark that the scaling of $H^\varepsilon$ is equivalent (in distribution, but not pathwise) to the 1:2:3 scaling of the height field given by $(t,x)\mapsto \varepsilon^{1/2} H(\varepsilon^{-3/2}t, \varepsilon^{-1}x)$, as noted in \cite{qs}.

 \begin{proof} We define a four-parameter field $\mathscr H^\varepsilon_{s,t}(x,y)$ for each $\varepsilon>0$ such that $(t,y)\mapsto \mathscr H^\varepsilon_{s,t}(x,y)$ is the Hopf-Cole solution of the same equation solved by $H^\varepsilon$, with the same realization of the noise $\xi$, started at time $s$ from initial condition given by a narrow wedge at position $x$ (meaning that the exponential is started from a Dirac mass centered at location $x$).
 The main results of \cite{qs,xuan} imply that this four-parameter field $\mathscr H^\varepsilon$ converges in law (in the topology of $C(\mathbb{R}^4_\uparrow)$) to the directed landscape.